 Tips on sensor selection

-Many different sensors are available to manufacturers and knowledge about the application type and basic operation conditioning requirements can create a more informed and accurate sensor selection choices for factory automation and machine control.
+Many types of sensors are available to manufacturers, and knowledge about the application type and basic operation conditioning requirements can create a more informed and accurate sensor selection choices for factory automation and machine control.
 How to find sensors, operating requirements, sensor explanations are provided.

 At the beginning of my engineering career, a sales engineer from a sensor company came to our plant, thumped a substantial and well-worn sample case down on our conference room table, flipped the case open to expose dozens of neatly packed sensors and said, “Let’s test your part.”